erinmaybach/jekyll-advance-pro/collections/_tools/2023-04-01-happy-belly-bioinformatics.md

 ## Summary ##

 Happy Belly Bioinformatics is one of my all time favorite resources.
-Even after discovering it a year ago I still find myself going back to this resource anytime I need a refresher on my foundational skills.
+I came across it a year ago and always come back to it when I'm stuck on a compuational challengee.